-For the reasonable price tag, you get quite a capable machine with the Russell Hobbs Chester Grind and Brew 22000.
-Whether you prefer beans-to-cup or ground coffee, you can get a strength and smoothness to suit your tastes.
+For a reasonable price tag, you get quite a capable machine with the Russell Hobbs Chester Grind and Brew 22000.
+Whether you want to use beans or ground coffee, you can get a strength and smoothness to suit your taste.

 It had a solid build quality and the controls are easy to use when setting your various modes, making it an ideal coffee machine for a beginner.
 The coffee quality was very good, especially when it was fresh from the pot.

 The lack of flexibility with changing the warming plate timer was slightly disappointing, and the mechanisms were a little awkward at times, but those minor details cannot take away from the fact that this is a strong contender in the coffee machine market.

 Russell Hobbs Chester Grind and Brew 22000: Specs

 - 24 hour clock